mmontossi/ads-rails/README.md

 # Ads Rails

-Adds a simple helper to create the google adsense include tag in rails.
+Helper to create the google adsense include tag in rails.

+## Why

+I did this gem to:

+- Have a simple but versatile way to include google adsense.

 ## Install